 The Academy may turn down a third-party offer to organize a Spokespersons Program event.
 In the absence of Academy acceptance and approval of such an event, the Academy expects that third parties will not circumvent the Academy's rights to manage its Spokesperson Program by direct invitations to a significant number of Spokespersons and by informing other invitees and guests that Academy Spokespersons will be attending the event.

 Philanthropic and other non-commercial sponsored events are not governed by this policy as long as attendance is not perceived as Spokesperson representation on behalf of the Academy.
-When in doubt, the Spokesperson shall consult with the Academy's Public Relations Director.
+When in doubt, the Spokesperson shall consult with the Academy's Strategic Communications Director.